 LEVEL OF DIFFICULTY

-This tour is rated Brisk/Moderate.
-It has a 70-mile daily average, with one 100 mile day, and significant climbing every day.
-There is no rest day on this tour; we will be riding four consecutive days.
+The tour is rated Brisk/Moderate.
+This year’s tour has a 80+ mile daily average, with one 100 mile day, and significant climbing every day.
+There is no rest day, we will be riding four consecutive days.
 You should be comfortable riding four days in a row at a high moderate or brisk pace.

-Late May/early June can be unpredictable in Eastern Washington.
+Late May and early June can be unpredictable in Eastern Washington.
 Days are likely to be warm and dry (even hot!), but you should also be prepared for both rain and cold temperatures as this tour goes through stretches at high elevation.

 This tour will provide breakfast, lunch and snacks on riding days.
 Dinners are on your own.